nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 toc: true
 ---

 In this tutorial we go through the basic steps necessary to establish a Relationship to another Identity and send Messages between two Identities with an existing Relationship.
-This will create a better understanding of these processes, which will help you automating them for your organization.
+This will create a better understanding of these processes, which will help you on automating them for your organization.

 The following steps include small interactive pieces of the Connector's API documentation that, when executed, fire requests on a Connector we provided for testing purposes.
 Example:

 {% include rapidoc api_route_regex="^get /health$" title="" %}

-So if you don't have an own Connector installed, feel free to use the samples directly by unfolding them and clicking on "Try".
+So if you don't have your own Connector installed, feel free to use the samples directly by unfolding them and clicking on "Try".
 Otherwise you can use your own Connector either with a REST client (e.g. Insomnia or Postman) or by using the RapiDoc documentation (/docs/rapidoc) hosted on your Connector.

 The payloads for the requests that are sent during this tutorial contain placeholders marked with `<...>`.
 You need to replace them with values before you send the request.